Legal Aid Ontario: Free Legal Help in Your Language

 Legal Eligibility

-Refugee and Immigration Claimants Refugee claimants may qualify for legal aid regardless of income in some circumstances, given the serious nature of their proceedings.
-If you are a newcomer to Canada and are facing a refugee hearing or immigration detention review, contact Legal Aid Ontario directly to discuss your eligibility.
+Refugee claimants may qualify for legal aid regardless of income in some circumstances, given the serious nature of their proceedings.
+If you are a newcomer to Canada and are facing a refugee hearing or immigration detention review, contact Legal Aid Ontario directly to confirm your eligibility before your hearing date.

 How to Apply for Legal Aid in Ontario